Treatment Options for DXM Addiction

 - Red devils

 When used recreationally, dextromethorphan may produce different effects depending on how much was taken.
 For instance, in small doses, it may produce a pleasant “high,” as well as psychedelic and mild stimulating effects, while in higher doses, a kind of dissociation from the self may occur.
-In even larger doses, sensory perceptions are altered and full-blown psychosis may occur, the journal Primary Psychiatry reports.
+In even larger doses, sensory perceptions are altered and full-blown psychosis may occur.
 DXM may mimic the dissociative drug PCP (phencyclidine) when taken in large amounts.

-DXM products are generally ingested, or swallowed when abused, as they come in liquid or tablet form.
-They are quickly absorbed by the gastrointestinal system with effects typically lasting about six hours, the Journal of the American Board of Family Medicine (JABFM) publishes.
-Someone taking more than the recommended dose for use as a cough or cold medication may experience effects similar to those brought on by MDMA, or ecstasy.
-Higher doses may cause an intoxication similar to being stoned or drunk, and even higher doses may have effects resembling effects from PCP or ketamine.
+DXM products are generally taken orally in liquid or tablet form.
+They are quickly absorbed through the gastrointestinal system with effects typically lasting about 6 hours, the Journal of the American Board of Family Medicine (JABFM) publishes.

 - Dream-like state